This program qualifies for up to $8,000 in tuition assistance.

 Individuals desiring to enroll in MCAP must first submit a MCAP application form.
 The application should be submitted no later than May 31 of the year in which they wish to enroll.
 Shortly after submitting the application, MCAP applicants will be contacted to set up a date/time for an interview.
 Prior to the interview, MCAP applicants will be required to prove that they are prepared to take college-level English (COM-101) and MTH-095 (Beginning Algebra) or higher by taking the college's placement tests, or provide proof that they scored a 20 or higher on their ACTs, or provide transcripts from another college or university.
 Once interviewed, applicants will be apprised of their status.

 Individuals accepted into MCAP will then be required to seek sponsorship with a Chrysler, Dodge or Jeep dealership.
-Only those individuals that have been accepted into MCAP, and have secured a sponsoring dealer will be allowed to start the program.
 To maintain good standing in the program, MCAP students must continue to maintain employment at a Chrysler, Dodge or Jeep dealership throughout the program.
 MCAP students no longer employed at a Chrysler, Dodge or Jeep dealership will not be allowed to continue in the program.

-The cost of the two-year associate’s degree program at Moraine Valley Community College is approximately $7,000, including tuition, fees, books, and a basic tool set.
-MCAP students who reside outside of Moraine Valley Community College’s district receive a waiver that allows them to pay in-district fees.
-The price is based on 2006 costs and is subject to change.
+The cost of the two-year associate degree program at Moraine Valley Community College is approximately $11,000, including tuition, fees, books, and a basic toolset.
+MCAP students who reside outside of Moraine Valley Community College's district receive a waiver that allows them to pay in-district fees.
+The price is based on 2016 costs and is subject to change.